bloomberg/memray/docs/memory.rst

 main memory or RAM.
 Generally speaking, programs will store most of the memory they are using in main memory but there are some caveats you need to be aware of if you want to make sense of how your programs are using memory.
-Resident memory is a metric that is **not independent** on the other programs that are running concurrently and what's happening in your machine.
+Resident memory is a metric that is **not independent** of the other programs that are running concurrently and what's happening in your machine.
 This means that **two identical runs of your program can have very different resident memory measurements**.
 If the OS determines that other programs or